 What Does a Digital Marketing Strategy Look Like?

-Digital marketing strategy involves an assessment of specific goals that are achievable through online channels.
 In an era when many consumers transact business on their mobile devices, a well-executed digital marketing strategy can be crucial to organizational success.

 In this context, it is important to audit the current state of an organization’s media assets.
 Viewed through a macro lens, this means that marketers need to evaluate their organization’s owned, paid, and earned media: